 Japanese encephalitis is a viral disease that can attack the brain.
-It is often transmitted by mosquitos at night during the rainy season.
-The doctor may recommend the vaccine if you are planning to visit rural areas or spend a lot of time outdoors.
+It is often transmitted by mosquitoes at night during the rainy season.
+The vaccine may be recommended if you are planning to visit rural areas or spend a lot of time outdoors.

 Hepatitis A and B are viral infections of the liver.
 The CDC and WHO recommend vaccination for most travelers against hepatitis A and also against hepatitis B if you are staying for an extended period.